MichaelBelousov/pylatexc/README.md

 # PyLaTeXc

-A source transformer of pytex source files (LaTeX with embedded python) into valid LaTeX.
+A source transformer of pylatex source files (LaTeX with embedded python) into valid LaTeX.

 ```LaTeX